makerdao/community/governance/polls/Approve Multisig for Management of Velodrome NFT - October 3, 2022.md

 start_date: 2022-10-03T16:00:00
 end_date: 2022-10-06T16:00:00
 ---
-# Poll: Approve Multisig for Velodrome NFT - October 3, 2022
+# Poll: Approve Multisig for Management of Velodrome NFT - October 3, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, October 3 at 16:00 UTC.